Single

 |

-Amelia "Milly" Alcock (born 11 April 2000) is an Australian actress.
-Alcock received an AACTA nomination for her performance in the Foxtel comedy-drama Upright (2019–2022).
-She made her international debut as young Rhaenyra Targaryen in the HBO fantasy series House of the Dragon (2022).
-For the role, Alcock was nominated for a Critics' Choice Television Award for Best Supporting Actress in a Drama Series.
-She was named a 2018 rising star by the Casting Guild of Australia (CGA).
+Amelia Alcock (born 11 April 2000), known professionally as Milly Alcock, is an Australian actress.
+She received an AACTA Award nomination for her performance in the Foxtel comedy-drama Upright (2019–2022).
+She gained wider recognition for starring as young Rhaenyra Targaryen in the HBO fantasy series House of the Dragon (2022–2024), for which she was nominated for a Critics' Choice Television Award for Best Supporting Actress in a Drama Series.